inu-appcenter/cafeteria-server/deploy/README.md

 ### Create DB

-We will use 'cafeteria' as a name of DB.
+We will use `cafeteria` as a name of new DB.

 ~~~
 CREATE DATABASE cafeteria;